jichumao/CUDA-Path-Tracer/README.md

 ## Overview

 Welcome to the GPU Path Tracer, a high-efficiency ray tracing engine built on CUDA for optimal performance.
+This project is based on CIS 5650 @ UPenn.

 This implementation, rooted in Physically-Based Rendering (PBR), integrates seamlessly with glTF assets for mesh and material processing.
 It accurately simulates light behavior, delivering effects such as soft shadows, caustics, and depth of field.